 The archaeological fieldwork program outlined in the ARDEM 2021 includes a combination of test excavation, monitoring/recording of minor and low impact works as well as large scale open area salvage excavation and localised (or small scale) salvage excavations.
-This program, to be delivered in stages, has been developed by the Excavation Directors in response to the project construction program and as access to undertake the investigations becomes available.
+This program, to be delivered in stages, has been developed by the Excavation Directors in response to the project construction program.
 Figure 9 shows the staging of archaeological investigations overlaying the areas of historical archaeological potential identified in the ARDEM 2021.